Gnosis-Builders/Resources/README.md

 **[6] Connecting Worlds with Li-Fi - Aggregate the best Euro price to Gnosis Chain**

 **Project Description:** The concept of "Connecting Worlds with Li-Fi" refers to the potential use of Li-Fi technology to build a global network that connects people and devices across the world.
-The idea of aggregating the best Euro price to the Gnosis Chain in particular involves utilizing blockchain technology, particularly the Gnosis Chain, to make it possible to exchange Euros securely and decentralized at the best market prices across various nations or areas.
 Li-Fi is a quick and dependable technology that can send data between devices even when they are far apart, making it ideal for this kind of communication.
+The idea of aggregating the best Euro price to the Gnosis Chain in particular involves utilizing blockchain technology to make it possible to exchange Euros securely and decentralized at the best market prices across various nations or areas.

 ***